My message is tolerance… To accept people and not to persecute them.

 Eventually the farmer released Janine and she was sent to another farming family, this time with her brother, Tunio.
 However, a few months after Janine and Tunio arrived the family’s daughter brought an SS man to the farm.
 Tunio was shot and Janine narrowly escaped with her life.

 Janine then managed to hide her Jewish identity from a Polish family, and work for them as shepherdess.
 It was not long before the family discovered Janine was Jewish and they gave her a train ticket to go back to Lwów.
 Before she was separated from her aunt, Janine was given the name and address of a caretaker who worked in a convent in Lwów.
-This man’s name was Edek.
-Edek hid Janine in the attic of a building where she was reunited with her aunt and uncle who were also hiding with 12 other Jews.
+This mysterious man hid Janine in the attic of a building where she was reunited with her aunt and uncle who were also hiding with 12 other Jews.
+Only 80 years later did she discover who he was.